spatialthoughts/qgis-tutorials/source/docs/georeferencing_basics.rst

 .. warning::

-   A new version of this tutorial is available at :doc:`3/georeferencing_basics`
+   This tutorial is now obsolete.
+A new and updated version is available at :doc:`3/georeferencing_basics`

 Most GIS projects require georeferencing some raster data. *Georeferencing* is